5 Days Hong Kong Itinerary For First-Time Visitors

 Central Market & Central-Mid-Level Escalator

-Head downhill towards Queen’s Road Central to explore the Central Market, a 1939 community building now dubbed a ‘Playground For All.’
+ead downhill towards Queen’s Road Central to explore the Central Market, a 1939 community building now dubbed a ‘Playground For All.’

 The three-story building houses restaurants, cafes, pop-up vendors, and event spaces.
 It reminds me a lot of the Central Market in Kuala Lumpur.

+One shop that will bring out your inner child is the tram-themed store on the first floor.
 Here, you can find mini collections of different tram versions, from old models to the latest ones!
 You can also find trinkets like the Classic HK Milk Tea cup and magnets.

-• Times: Every day, 10:00-22:00
+- Times: Every day, 10:00-22:00

-• Price: Free Entrance
+- Price: Free Entrance

 Next, access the famous Central-Mid-Levels Escalator on the 3rd floor and wander the area at your will.